Local sightseeing and activities

 Yes, it is completely safe.
 The way is mostly through the woods.
 Although there are many diversions.
 But if you stay with the group, you won’t be lost.
 You can also use cairn (pile of stones) as Trail markers on the diverging paths to navigate with ease.

-Thatharana is considered as an easy trek because of the total distance, Terrain and the path is covered with Trees.
+Thatharana is considered an easy trek because of the total distance, Terrain and the path is covered with Trees.

 Triund and Thatharana are situated at a displacement of 4 km from each other.
 This means you will be able to see the other peak if you are standing on any one of them.
 The view, however, is different.
-At triund, one side of the view is blocked by a hill in North direction but at Thatharana you get A 360 view of the Valley.
+At triund, one side of the view is blocked by a hill in the North direction but at Thatharana you get A 360 view of the Valley.
 All the Dhauladhar peaks visible from Triund are also visible from Thatharana.
 If you want to reach the summit in less time Thatharana should be your choice.

 Yes, Camping is allowed in Thatharana.
 There are no such restrictions yet.
-For any latest information, you can contact us.
-On firstname.lastname@example.org
+For any latest information, you can contact us on [email protected]

 Kharota is the starting point for Thatharana Trek.
 It is located near Khanyara village, Dharamshala, Himachal Pradesh.

 How to reach Thatharana Trek from Dharamshala?

 By Bus: Take a bus from Dharamshala to Khaniyara.
 Tell the conductor that you will be going to Kharota so he drops you at the correct location.
 From there you can walk to Kharota which is the starting point for Thatharana Trek.

 By cab: Take a direct cab from Dharamshala to Kharota and from there you can start trekking towards Thatharana.

 The Thatharana trek is 5 km starting from Kharota to Thatharana Top.